makrai/notes/liu1908-summarization.md

   * New York Times Annotated Corpus (NYT; Sandhaus 2008), and
   * XSum (Narayan+ 2018a)
   * These datasets represent different summary
-    * styles ranging from highlights to very brief one sentence summaries.
-The
+    * styles ranging from highlights to very brief one sentence summaries
-    * rewriting operations they exemplify (e.g., some showcase more cut and paste operations while others are genuinely abstractive)
+    * rewriting operations: cut and paste operations vs genuinely abstractive
-  * Table 1 presents statistics on these datasets (test set); example (gold-standard) summaries are provided in the supplementary material
+  * Table 1 presents statistics on these datasets (test set);
+    * example (gold-standard) summaries are provided in the supplementary materl
 * CNN/DailyMail contains news articles and associated highlights, i.e., a few bullet points giving a brief overview of the article
   * Input documents were truncated to 512 tokens